 Our friends at Stats Canada published on Friday the October inflation numbers and the CPI continues to remain at 1.2% year over year (same as for August and September).
-So prices are increasing by the same amount year over year, which is good for consumers, but is it good for our economy?
-I remember vaguely from my Econ courses at U of Waterloo that a higher inflation might be a little better for things, as it would signify a more robust economy, but I may not be remembering that correctly.
+Prices are increasing by the same amount year over year.
+This is good for consumers.
+But is it good for our economy?
+I remember vaguely from my Econ courses at U of Waterloo.
+They taught that a higher inflation might be a little better for things.
+It would signify a more robust economy, but I may not be remembering that correctly.

 To quote our friends at Stats Canada: